-7. Human Resource Development
+Human Resource Development Sector

 Background and Principles

-The Human Resource Development Working Group aims to enhance labor competitiveness, promote the integration and harmonization of labor skill standards, and efficiently share labor market information.
-The Thailand International Cooperation Agency (TICA) has been designated as the primary coordinating agency for Thailand’s Human Resource Development, Education, and Culture Working Group, with the Department of Skill Development, Ministry of Labour, serving as the implementing agency for activities and projects.
+The Human Resource Development Working Group aims to enhance labor competitiveness, promote the harmonization of labor skill standards, and effectively share labor market information.

 Strategic Issues